gyfbianhuanyun/brain-data-with-age/README.md

 ## Tool

 Use the FMRIB software library (FSL) to preprocess fMRI data.
-And we write our GRU model using PyTorch.
+And write GRU model using PyTorch.

 ### FSL